lsst/LDM-230/index.rst

 8. Data Release Production (control) database

-All DM hardware is monitored by DM system administration tools, which publish results via the Archive DM Control System.
+All :term:`DM` hardware is monitored by :term:`DM` system administration tools, which publish results via the Archive DM Control System.
 Each machine verifies its software installation on boot (e.g. via hash or checksum).

+.. _drp-overall-sequence:

 Overall Sequence
 ----------------